voxel51/fiftyone/e2e/README.md

 **Running Locally**

 -   Make sure `python` is available in path.
+If you have a virtual environment you use, make sure to activate that.
+-   Make a copy of `.env.cypress.example` and fill in the relevant values.
 -   Run `yarn start`.
--   To run in watch mode, run `yarn start:watch`.
+-   To run in watch mode, run `yarn start:watch` that launches cypress using nodemon.
--   If you want additional flexibility, all command line options are forwarded to Cypress.
-For example, to run a single spec, run `yarn start --spec cypress/e2e/hello-world.cy.ts`.
-For more options, visit [cypress command line](https://docs.cypress.io/guides/guides/command-line) page.
+-   You might find it useful that all command line options are forwarded to Cypress.
+For example, to run a single spec in headed mode, run `yarn start:watch --spec cypress/e2e/hello-world.cy.ts --headed`.
+For more options, visit
+    [cypress command line](https://docs.cypress.io/guides/guides/command-line)
+    page.

+**Note: E2E tests communicate to the app via port 8787 and use `cypress` as the database name.**

 **TODO**